-Calvin College is the initiator of the Plaster Creek Stewards group.
+Calvin University is the initiator of the Plaster Creek Stewards group.
 Part of our campus occupies space in the Plaster Creek watershed, and more than half of our faculty and staff live within the watershed.
 The Calvin Biology Department, the Office of Community Engagement, the Calvin Environmental Assessment Program (CEAP), Science Education Program, the Education Department, and the Geology, Geography, and Environmental Studies Department are particularly involved in work on Plaster Creek.

 Trout Unlimited, Rogue River